Contact Us

-State of OCR in 2024: Is it dead or a solved problem?
+State of OCR in 2026: Is it dead or a solved problem?

 Cem Dilmegani

 Optical Character Recognition (OCR) is one of the earliest areas of artificial intelligence research.
-Today OCR is a relatively mature technology and it is not even called AI any more which is a good example of Pulitzer Prize winner Douglas Hofstadter’s quote: AI is whatever hasn’t been done yet.
+Today OCR is a relatively mature technology and it is not even called AI anymore which is a good example of Pulitzer Prize winner Douglas Hofstadter’s quote: AI is whatever hasn’t been done yet.

 What is OCR?

 OCR is a technology that identifies characters from printed books, handwritten papers, or images.
 With this technology, businesses can rapidly transfer documents into their digital systems, and data analysis tools can process the relevant data.
-You can read more about OCR in our related article.

 Computer vision